 On March 2, 2012, the Company issued \$375.0 million in aggregate principal amount of 2020 senior notes, governed by an indenture, or the 2012 indenture.
 The net proceeds to the Company from the offering were approximately \$367.4 million, net of transaction costs.
 The Company used \$259.9 million of such proceeds on March 16, 2012 to repurchase approximately 84% of its outstanding 2014 senior notes pursuant to its tender offer for such notes.
 The Company used \$49.5 million of proceeds on April 30, 2012 to redeem the remaining 16% of the outstanding 2014 senior notes.
 The repurchase and redemption of the 2014 senior notes resulted in a loss on early extinguishment of debt of approximately \$6.0 million in 2012.
 The remaining proceeds were used for general corporate purposes, including the construction of vessels under the Company's fifth OSV newbuild program.
 The 2020 senior notes mature on April 1, 2020 and the effective interest rate is 6.08%.
 No principal payments are due until maturity.
-Pursuant to a registered exchange offer, the 2020 senior notes issued in March 2012 that were initially sold pursuant to a private placement were exchange offer was registered under the Securities Act.
+Pursuant to a registered exchange offer, the 2020 senior notes issued in March 2012 that were initially sold pursuant to a private placement were exchanged by the holders for 2020 senior notes with substantially the same terms, except that the issuance of the 2020 senior notes in the exchange offer was registered under the Securities Act.
 The original 2020 senior notes and the similar notes exchanged were issued under and are entitled to the benefits of the same 2012 indenture.
-Concurrently with the closing of the New Credit Facility, the Company arranged for the repurchase of \$8.1 million of its outstanding 2020 senior notes.
+Concurrently with the closing of the first-lien term loans, the Company arranged for the repurchase of \$8.1 million of its outstanding 2020 senior notes.
 See Convertible Note and Senior Note Repurchases above for further discussion of such note repurchases.
+In February 2019, the Company exchanged a portion of the 2020 senior notes for second-lien term loans.
+See further discussion above under Second-Lien Term Loans.